Dr Reuben Shipway

 Media I am happy to take calls and emails from the media on my research, and am aware of the needs to respond to journalists in a timely manner.
 Please contact Reuben Shipway on either email@example.com or 07742214525.

-I am a Research (Centre for Enzyme Innovation) and Teaching Fellow (Marine Biology) at the University of Portsmouth, and Associate Professor (Microbiology Department) at the University of Massachusetts, Amherst, USA.
+I am a Research (Centre for Enzyme Innovation) and Teaching Fellow (Marine Biology) at the University of Portsmouth, and Adjunct Assistant Research Professor (Microbiology Department) at the University of Massachusetts, Amherst, USA.

 My research focuses on biodegradation and symbiosis in an economically and ecologically important group of marine invertebrates known commonly as ‘wood-borers’.

 I am currently co-leading a National Science Foundation (NSF, USA) funded project on non-enzymatic mechanisms of wood degradation in these organisms.
 My previous research includes major biodiversity-based discoveries.